 It was around February that I had my first break, what would be the first thing to do when you live in France?
 Of course, visit the beautiful capital.
-Well I didn't do that, I flew to Ireland.
+Well, I didn't do that, I flew to Ireland.

 Adventure abroad no. 2 – Living & Working in Ireland

 In August I was already sitting on the plane again and when I arrived in Ireland, it felt like home immediately.
-When I look back now, my second day in Dublin was actually the one where it rained the most during my whole internship – it poured like from buckets, the streets were covered with water and the first thing I did here in Ireland was buy a rain jacket – “Welcome to Ireland” that’s what I thought.
-Just to make sure, in general the weather is not that bad in Ireland as every German person expects it to be.
+When I look back now, my second day in Dublin was actually the one where it rained the most during my whole internship – it poured like from buckets, the streets were covered with water and the first thing I did here in Ireland bought a rain jacket – “Welcome to Ireland” that’s what I thought.
+Just to make sure, in general, the weather is not that bad in Ireland as every German person expects it to be.
 Of course, there is some rain but also a lot of lovely, sunny days and to be honest: only because of the rain and wind this island is so green and beautiful.

-Before starting my internship abroad I was a little bit scared of only making coffee, sorting files and spending my time at the printer but on my first day of the internship at Careertrotter I knew that this won’t be the case at all and that I will get serious and responsible tasks to do.
-As the “Marketing & HR Intern” I had the chance to get an insight into two different areas.
+Before starting my internship abroad I was a little bit scared of only making coffee, sorting files and spending my time at the printer but on my first day of the internship at Careertrotter, I knew that this won’t be the case at all and that I will get serious and responsible tasks to do.
+As the “Marketing & HR Intern,” I had the chance to get an insight into two different areas.
 My lovely colleague Kellie showed me different marketing activities and explained important marketing tools to me – starting from the use of keywords, Google analytics, social media – all the heart could possibly desire while living & working abroad.

 Furthermore, I received 6 weeks of recruitment training in my internship at Careertrotter.
 On the second day I, have already been thrown in the deep end and had my first screening call with a candidate.
 Herbert’s statement ‘’make as many mistakes in the first days as possible’’ was calming.
-Not only the screening of candidates, also several reference checks and the interview preparation of candidates were part on my internship.
-After a few weeks, I also got the chance to see how far I can get with one of candidates in the process and who expected this to happen – I made my first placement – Yaaay! – but afterwards I had to dance with my colleague Maria, who also made her first placement the same day on the bustling Smithfield Square in Dublin.
-A really funny experience in my internship in Ireland.
+Not only the screening of candidates, also several reference checks and the interview preparation of candidates were part of my internship.
+After a few weeks, I also got the chance to see how far I can get with one of the candidates in the process and who expected this to happen – I made my first placement – Yaaay! – but afterward, I had to dance with my colleague Maria, who also made her first placement the same day on the bustling Smithfield Square in Dublin.
+A really fun experience in my internship in Ireland.

 Careertrotter is planning to grow and an office will be opened in Germany in 2017 & I had the chance to carry out part of the research on that project.
-To be honest at the beginning of the research I was quite lost and wasn’t sure which steps need to be taken in Germany in order to open an office there.
+To be honest, at the beginning of the research I was quite lost and wasn’t sure which steps need to be taken in Germany in order to open an office there.
 I dealt with several topics e.g. the different legal entities, the registration in the commercial register, the German tax- and social contribution system, and many more things that Careertrotter need to take into consideration when opening an office in Germany.
 What did I learn from this?
 Well, I think I could nearly open my own office now with all that knowledge.

 One of the greats things about living & working in Dublin is the cultural diversity – I had the chance to work in an international team and to live in an international apartment, with a Brazilian girl and two Mexican guys.
-Making new friends in Ireland is definitely easier than in Germany and for me as a German person it was quite weird at the beginning when random people started having small talk with me at the bus stop, in the pubs and in the supermarket – common in Ireland – never happening in Germany - I have never met such an open-minded and outgoing nation as the Irish.
+Making new friends in Ireland is definitely easier than in Germany and for me as a German person it was quite weird at the beginning when random people started having small talk with me at the bus stop, in the pubs, and in the supermarket – common in Ireland – never happening in Germany - I have never met such an open-minded and outgoing nation as the Irish.

 Another important part of living & working abroad is the leisure activities and Dublin had a lot to offer.
-Each week there are a number of events, tours and trips which I really enjoyed: Belfast, Galway, Wicklow Mountains and as I am a huge Game of Thrones fan I also participated in the GoT-Tour to several film locations.
-Furthermore, I am really passionate about football and to bring a small bit of home with me to Ireland I still supported my favourite team “Bayern Munich” in a local pub – of course in my red jersey.
+Each week there are a number of events, tours, and trips which I really enjoyed: Belfast, Galway, Wicklow Mountains and as I am a huge Game of Thrones fan I also participated in the GoT-Tour to several film locations.
+Furthermore, I am really passionate about football and to bring a small bit of home with me to Ireland I still supported my favorite team “Bayern Munich” in a local pub – of course in my red jersey.
 On the weekends, Dublin offers a lot of different events and concerts & I spent several nice evenings in one of the beautiful pubs in town.
 Living & working in Ireland has a lot to offer.

-I will return to Germany definitely with mixed feelings – I will miss the city and my lovely colleagues at Careertrotter but I’m also looking forward to spend time together with my family and friends at home.
+I will return to Germany definitely with mixed feelings – I will miss the city and my lovely colleagues at Careertrotter but I’m also looking forward to spending time together with my family and friends at home.
 I guess back in Germany you will find me from now on most likely in one of the Irish pubs.